 There are three ways you can interact with interfaces from the Forms tab.
 Only one method can be used at one time.

-The values seen in the rule input table are activity class parameters of the same data type.
-Rule inputs can also be mapped via an expression by clicking on the expression editor icon .
+The values seen in the interface input table are activity class parameters of the same data type.
+Interface inputs can also be mapped via an expression by clicking on the expression editor icon .

-Appian-Style-Note If you decide to use the expression editor instead of mapping to an activity class parameter, you will not be able to save that any data coming from that rule input.
+Appian-Style-Note If you decide to use the expression editor instead of mapping to an activity class parameter, you will not be able to save that any data coming from that interface input.

 Designers who wish to start with the process model can create an interface that uses existing activity class parameters, using the Create Interface feature.